-Susan publishes and presents on leadership and mentoring, creativity and innovation, visual and multimedia literacy, and the role of technology in transforming higher education to be multi-modal, interactive and learner-driven.
-She conducts research on and teaches courses in emerging technologies and new literacies.
-She also has served on the New Media Consortium Board of Directors and was elected to the EDUCAUSE Board of Directors in 2011 and currently holds the office of Vice-Chair.
-Susan's terminal degree is a Master of Fine Arts (MFA) in Graphic Design from Michigan State University.
+Susan publishes and presents on leadership and mentoring, creativity and innovation, visual and multimedia literacy, and the role of educational technology in transforming higher education to be multi-modal, interactive and learner-centered.
+She earned her BFA in Fine Arts and her MFA in Graphic Design from Michigan State University.

 Susan is the proud recipient of the 2017 EDCAUSE Leadership Award.

 EDUCAUSE members identify the fifteen most significant moments in higher education IT over the last twenty years.

 The EDUCAUSE Awards Program, under the guidance of the EDUCAUSE Recognition Committee, brings peer endorsement and distinction to professional accomplishments in higher education information technology.